allegheny/cmpsc195sp12/source/syllabus.markdown

 # Contact

-The course mailing list, <a href="mailto:compilers@rockalypse.org">compilers@rockalypse.org</a> should be your first stop for questions.
-If you have a question, it is likely someone else either 1) would benefit from the answer or 2) might be able to answer it before I can.
-For all course-related questions, please use the list.
+You're encouraged to ask questions.
+(In that regard, we also recommend you keep a notebook where you record your questions and the answers you get.
+This is a critical part of learning: identifying what you don't know, and recording the answers you find as you go.)

-Obviously, direct email is fine for things that don't seem appropriate for the list.
+We will be using Piazza for all of our Q&A. [Bookmark our course discussion forum](http://piazza.com/class#spring2012/cmpsc195)!
+We like Piazza because it lets you help each-other, it is easily searchable, and it tracks how long it takes us to answer questions!

-You're welcome to give a call as well.
-The phone routes to voicemail after 9PM, but your voicemail will be emailed to me.
+If you have a question that isn't exactly suitable for public consumption, feel free to drop Matt an email, and if something comes up that is pressing, you're welcome to give a call as well.
+The phone routes to voicemail after 9PM (meaning you probably can't wake me up), but your voicemail will be emailed to me.
+If I'm up, I'll get it and (possibly) get back to you right away.

  |
 -- | :--